 - Dissemination of information on zoning, land use regulations, and community and economic development programs including GIS based mapping

-Additionally, the office provides staff support to the Planning Board, Zoning Board of Appeals, Design Review Committee, Historic Resources Review Board, Homeless Task Force, Auburn Local Development Corporation, Small Business Assistance Program Loan Committee, Empire Zone Board, and the Auburn Industrial Development Authority.
+Additionally, the office provides staff support to the Planning Board, Design Review Committee, Historic Resources Review Board, Homeless Task Force, Auburn Local Development Corporation, Small Business Assistance Program Loan Committee and the Auburn Industrial Development Authority.